peerlibrary/annotator/src/tasks_introduction.coffee.md

 Tasks support automatic dependency management and scheduling.

+### Using the task system

+The task system is implemented in a single coffee file: tasks.coffee

+Dependencies:
+ * jQuery.
+ * the xlog library from dom-text-mapper can be used, but that's not required.

+There are no other dependencies.

+You just need to include tasks.coffee, and you are all set.

 ### The task manager

 To do anything with tasks, first you need a task manager: